petermsiegel/pmsLibrary/src/∆F_Help_ExplicitStyle.md

 Cat      Felix
 Elephant Dumbo
 Mouse    Mickey
+⍝  In the above example, we added an extra space after the longest ⍝  animal name...
 ```

-In the above example, we added an extra space after the longest
-animal name...

 ### But wait!
 There's an easier way!

-Here, you surely want the lefthand field to be guaranteed to have a space
-after _each_ word without fiddling, so a **Space field** with at least
-one space would be way more convenient:

 ```
-⍝  Here's the better way to ensure there's a space after the ⍝  widest element in a field.
+⍝  Here, you surely want the lefthand field to be guaranteed to have a space ⍝  after EACH word without fiddling, so a Space field with at least ⍝  one space would be way more convenient:
    ∆F 'Cat`⋄Elephant`⋄Mouse{ }Felix`⋄Dumbo`⋄Mickey'
 Cat      Felix
-Elephant Dumbo
-Mouse    Mickey

-⍝  And this is the same example, but with two Code fields separated ⍝  by a Text field with a single space.
-   ∆F '{↑"Cat" "Elephant" "Mouse"} {↑"Felix" "Dumbo" "Mickey"}' Cat      Felix
 Elephant Dumbo
 Mouse    Mickey